New students who are entering the college for the first time should follow this version when selecting courses.

 The Texas Success Initiative (TSI) Program is required by state law to ensure students enrolled in Texas public colleges possess the academic skills needed to perform effectively in college-level coursework.
 TSI includes a testing component designed to identify and provide information about your reading, writing, and math skills.
 You are expected to consult with the college TSI Coordinator in order to meet the TSI requirements.
 It is your responsibility to be aware of all TSI regulations.
 For more information, visit the Texas Higher Education Coordinating Board (THECB) Web site at http://www.thecb.state.tx.us/.

 Effective fall 2013 the Texas Higher Education Coordinating Board (THECB) implemented the new Texas Success Initiative (TSI) for Texas public institutions of higher education, a program to replace the former 2003 TSI program.
 It is the intent of the Texas Higher Education Coordinating Board that Texas public institutions of higher education use the flexibility and responsibility of TSI rules to improve individualized programs to ensure the success of students in higher education.
 The college makes every effort to ensure that students have equal opportunity for success in their academic coursework.
-In order to facilitate their college readiness for such coursework, the colleges assess students with the TSI required assessment instrument and places them based on their assessment results.
+In order to facilitate their college readiness for such coursework, the colleges assess students with the TSI required assessment instrument and places them based on their assessment and diagnostic results.
 Students will be assessed on TSI Reading, Writing and Math, unless exempt from TSI test requirements.

 You must have TSI assessment scores on file prior to enrolling for college-level courses.
 Prior to any student taking the TSI assessment, a Pre-Assessment Activity (PAA) and practice test must be administered.